Special Info for these Crazy Times:

 MDT TIPS –

 Make no mistake, good hygiene plays a big part in staying healthy.
 I travel to WDW often, and I used to get sick with a common cold from time to time after returning home or while still at WDW while on long trips.
-Since I upped my awareness of what and how I touch, consciously increased the use of hand sanitizer and hand washing as much a feasible while out and about at WDW and wiping down airplane and resort room surfaces I’ve stayed cold free post Disney.
+Years ago I upped my awareness of what and how I touch, consciously increased the use of hand sanitizer and hand washing as much a feasible while out and about at WDW and wiping down airplane and resort room surfaces, since then I’ve stayed cold free post Disney.
 This should always be your method of operation while on vacation!
 Even after this blows over and COVID-19 becomes just another one of the seasonal flus (like the swine flu 2009 (killed 80K) and Hong Kong Flu 1968 (killed 100K mostly elderly, it’s the strain that is so deadly to elderly now) after we achieve herd immunity.

 Often when walking out by myself and I couldn’t see another human at all for a long distance I’d drop my mask off one ear for a little break.

-I and many others offered to share space (elevators, assigned group sections of buses, Skyliner cars, the single large table inside in the air at Baseline Taphouse, etc.) as long as both parties are fine with it, it helps avoid waits during busy times.
+I and many others offered to share space (elevators, assigned group sections of buses, Skyliner cars, the single large table inside in the air-conditioning at the Baseline Taphouse, etc.) as long as both parties are fine with it, it helps avoid waits during busy times.
 I’d say “You can join me if you like, or I’d tell the bus driver that I was fine sharing my assigned section of the bus with anyone who was OK sharing.
-Another single rider behind me in line and I shared a Skyliner during peak travel time (park open) from the Caribbean Beach to Hollywood Studios.
+Another single rider behind me in line and I shared a Skyliner during peak travel time (park open) from the Caribbean Beach to Hollywood Studios stations.
 Some people who aren’t scared will accept, others won’t.

 UPDATE: As of October 2020 Disney World has posted this new warning on signs in the theme parks: “Guests not properly wearing an approved mask will be asked to leave.”
 This is a big change to the reminders to cover your nose that I saw and experienced.
 How strict they are with this has no been reported yet.
 So caution is warented.